 Thieving: Stealing another person's property in Bravo is illegal.

-Cavorting: Providing aid to the raiders, undead, and enemies of the town is a felon.
+Cavorting: Providing aid to the raiders, undead, Red Star, and enemies of the town is a felon.

 Votin: Convicts aint citizens and aint gunna vote.
 Red Star and Final Knights aint people and aint fit to vote.